isc-projects/stork/SECURITY.md

 Please do not discuss undisclosed security vulnerabilities on any public mailing list.
 ISC has a long history of handling reported vulnerabilities promptly and effectively and we respect and acknowledge responsible reporters.

-If you have a crash, you may want to consult the Knowledgebase article entitled ["What to do if your Stork has crashed"][3].
+If you have a crash, you may want to consult the KnowledgeBase article entitled ["What to do if your Stork has crashed"][3].

 ## Supported Versions